DataDog/documentation/content/en/tracing/trace_explorer/query_syntax.md

 There are two types of *terms*:

-* A **Span tag:**  Enrichments of context related to the span.
-For instance host or container tags describing the infrastructure the service is running on.
+* **Span tag**:  Enrichments of context related to the span.
+For instance, host or container tags describing the infrastructure the service is running on.
-* A **Span attribute:** Content of the span, collected via auto or manual instrumentation in the application.
+* **Span attribute**: Content of the span, collected with automatic or manual instrumentation in the application.

 To combine multiple *terms* into a complex query, use any of the following boolean operators: